-Based on our professional judgment we determined the materiality for the financial statements as a whole at € 59 million.
-The materiality has been calculated as 1% of the total assets which is the primary consideration of the users of the financial statements of the Company.
-We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at € 76 million.
+The materiality is based on a benchmark of total assets (representing 1% of reported total assets) which we consider to be one of the principal considerations of the users of the financial statements in assessing the financial performance of the Company.
+We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of \in 3 million, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of € 3.8 million, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.